Fraulk/Wii-Menu/README.md

 # wii-menu

 The "Wii menu" and time switch in the tiny bottom spot
+title when hovering a button
+game disc animation

 ## Project setup
 ```